4molybdenum2/cs-notes/vis/Lecture 9.md

 	1. entropy measures lack of order
 	2. start with all attributes and compute distance entropy
 	3. greedily eliminate attributes that reduce entropy most
-	4. stop when entropy no longer
+	4. stop when entropy no longer decreases
 2. Hierarchical Clustering
 	1. In data mining and statistics, hierarchical clustering (also called hierarchical cluster analysis or HCA) is a method of cluster analysis that seeks to build a hierarchy of clusters.
 Strategies for hierarchical clustering generally fall into two categories: **Agglomerative**: This is a "bottom-up" approach: Each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy. **Divisive**: This is a "top-down" approach: All observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.
 	2. Agglomerative Clustering